 to proclaim the year of the

 The mission of Jesus was to release the oppressed.
 His mission is the same as Yahweh's in the Old Testament.
-Luke stresses throughout his Gospel the connection between the year of Jubilee and Jesus.
+Luke stresses, throughout his Gospel, the connection between the year of Jubilee and Jesus.
 One of the many ways Luke does this is through his use of the word "save."
-Many modern Christians understand "salvation" in almost a totally other worldly sense.
+Many modern Christians understand "salvation" in almost a totally other worldly sense (really a Platonic sense).
 Salvation, in this view, is only the forgiveness of sin and going to heaven.
-While this is one dimension of salvation it is by no means the whole.
+While this is one dimension of salvation it is far from the robust biblical doctrine.
 This truncated doctrine relegates ministry to the poor and oppressed as matters of secondary importance.
 But the ministry of Jesus, as well as the Law and the Prophets, calls that conclusion into question.
 Fully one fourth of the uses of the word "save" in the Gospels describe Jesus' miracles of healing.
 Examples of those "saved" include blind Bartimaeus (Mk.
 10.52) and the man with the withered hand (Mk 3.4-5).
 Luke uses "salvation" to describe the healing of the centurion's servant (7.3), the sinful woman (7.50), the restoration of the demoniac (8.36), and the resurrection of a dead girl (8.50).
 Many more examples could be cited.

 Jesus followed his Father's example in releasing the oppressed.
 He also called the people of God, as Moses did before him, to be concerned about the powerless, the hungry, and dispossessed.
+To be Jubilee people.
 The parable of the Sheep and the Goats (Mt 25.31-46), in view of what we have discovered, is no afterthought for Jesus.
 This parable reveals God's concern for the oppressed, Jesus' identification with the poor, and our fellowship with the poor is ministry to Christ himself.
 Matthew 25 reinforces the claim of Jesus that "justice, mercy and faithfulness" are in fact the "weightier matters of the law" (Mt 23.23).
-Like Moses, Amos and Jeremiah, Jesus says being God's people does not rest on ritual and form but on doing what God does.
+Like Moses, Amos and Jeremiah, Jesus says being God's people does not rest on mere ritual and form but on doing what God does.
 Being a redeemed slave means we are channels of mercy into God's world.
 We continue the very mission of Jesus recorded in Luke.
 We are the Year of Jubilee even as we wait for final eschatological redemption by divine fiat.

 From this survey, which is ever so brief, I conclude that David Lipscomb was essentially correct in his views ... as challenging as they are.